yuhodots/pacman/Readme.md

 ## Algorithms

 The algorithms in this repository focus on table-based classical reinforcement learning algorithms that do not use the deep neural network.
+Currently, the approximation version does not converge well, so it needs to be modified.

 1. Monte-Carlo Method
 2. SARSA